syncfusion-content/winui-docs/winui/Scheduler/Context-Flyout-Commands.md

 ## Cell context flyout

-You can set the context flyout for time slot and month cells by using the `SfScheduler.CellContextFlyout` property.
+Set the context flyout for time slot and month cells by using the `SfScheduler.CellContextFlyout` property.
 The [CellContextFlyout](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_CellContextFlyout) will appear only when the time slot or month cells are right-clicked.

 N>
 * The menu flyout items which bind the [SchedulerCommands.Edit](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerCommands.html#Syncfusion_UI_Xaml_Scheduler_SchedulerCommands_Edit) and [SchedulerCommands.Delete](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SchedulerCommands.html#Syncfusion_UI_Xaml_Scheduler_SchedulerCommands_Delete) built-in commands will be disabled in the `CellContextFlyout.`
-* While binding the menu flyout item using the CommandBinding, you can get the command parameter as `SchedulerContextFlyoutInfo` that contains the `Appointment` or `DateTime` of the corresponding cell.
+* While binding the menu flyout item using the CommandBinding, the command parameter is achieved as `SchedulerContextFlyoutInfo` that contains the `Appointment` or `DateTime` of the corresponding cell.
 * By default, the cell context flyout will be opened when holding on any timeslot or month cell.
 The appointment menu flyout will be opened by holding, only if the appointment’s drag and drop is disabled using the `AppointmentEditFlag` property.

 {% tabs %}